Chang Bingyu: 2020/21 season

-Chang began his second season needing some good results to retain his tour card.
-His best results came in the two most important tournaments.
-He reached the third round of the UK Championship, beating Sam Craigie and Mark Allen before narrowly losing to Zhou Yuelong 6–5.
-In the World Championship he beat Julien Leclercq and Tom Ford before losing a high-quality 'Judgement Day' encounter with Lyu Haotian 10–6, a match which contained 5 century breaks.
+Chang reached the third round of the UK Championship, beating Sam Craigie and Mark Allen before narrowly losing to Zhou Yuelong 6–5.
+In the World Championship he beat Julien Leclercq and Tom Ford before losing a 'Judgement Day' encounter with Lyu Haotian 10–6, a match which contained five century breaks.

-Chang Bingyu finished the season ranked 69, but his position on the 1-year list meant he qualified for a new 2-year tour card.
+Chang finished the season ranked 69, but his position on the 1-year list meant he qualified for a new 2-year tour card.
 After the season, rather than returning to China, Chang chose to stay in Sheffield to work on his game.